“Three things in human life are important; the first is to be kind; the second is to be kind; and the third is to be kind,” Henry James

 By Debra Muzikar

 As a parent of an adult autist, I’ve had a couple of decades of kind and unkind experiences surrounding my son’s autism.
 When Kevin was a child he used to elope (run away).
 One of the kindest actions was when an airline pilot ran after him in a busy Washington D.C. airport and walked him back to me.
-He then offered to watch Kevin while I used the bathroom.
+He then offered to watch Kevin while I made a much-needed bathroom trip.
 I was so grateful for that simple action that day.
 Our family has been blessed to have been surrounded by kind and supportive people who have helped us over the years.

-Here are some suggestions about bringing more kindness into the lives of autistic people, their families, and those that support them:
+Here are some suggestions about bringing more kindness into the lives of autistic people, their families, and those who support them:

 - If an autistic child is not conforming to typical patterns of behavior, don’t judge the parent or the child.
 I can’t tell you how many times I’ve experience rude strangers tell me mean things when Kevin had a meltdown in public.
 If the child is having a meltdown follow the parent’s lead (unless the parent is being abusive).
 Please don’t stare and don’t invade the family’s privacy by videotaping the meltdown on your phone and putting it on social media!
 Most parents know their child becomes overwhelmed at times and has meltdowns at inopportune moments.
 If in a grocery store, offer to help the parent with getting their groceries to their car.